Gnosder/Gaming/Shadow Breakers/Campaign/A1 Punch Trees.md

 # The Dryad's Hedge

 A little ways out of the Orchard is a wlid and thorny shrub from which the dryads arose.
 It is in the process of growing a new, larger dryad, but will release it only partially formed if disturbed.
 At the site of the hedge a raven bone fetish is found, hinting this may not have been natural after all.

+## Wind Down

+The Fetish suggests that this was not, in fact, natural.
+The mayor sends the characters to meet a Seer/Witch-doctor nearby in order to divine its purpose and origin.
+This leads to A2.